A – Definitions of Ailments

 – Angina – Feeling of suffocating pain; chest pain.

 – Angina pectoris – A syndrome of chest pain with sensations of suffocation, typically brought on by exertion and relieved by rest.
 A suffocating pain (angina) of the chest (pectoris).
-Angina is a result of the oxygen demands of the not being met.
+Angina is a result of the oxygen demands of the heart not being met.

 – Angiosperm – Flowering plant.